Anshulgangwar63/Todo-App/README.md

 Simple Todo App using ReactJS framework
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Run the app Use the command below
+## Use the below code to run the app
 ### `npm start`

 Runs the app in the development mode.<br>